FugueSoft/nvim-unleashed/README.md

 ## Kickstart

 Most of these instructions are ripped from [kickstart.nvim's](https://github.com/nvim-lua/kickstart.nvim) README.md.
-I've included this file and the initial init.lua from kickstart in `nvim/kickstart.md` and `nvim/kickstart.lua` respectively.
+I've included this file and the initial init.lua from kickstart as `nvim/kickstart.md` and `nvim/kickstart.lua` respectively.
 I'd recommend taking a look as their documentation is far more robust than what I have been able to conjure up.

 You can see the original config as kickstart intended in the `./kickstart/` directory.
-I've created a `./kickstart-modular/` directory as well that has all of the plugins and autocommands normally found in `init.lua` split into their own files within subdirectories.
+I've created a `./kickstart-modular/` directory as well that has all of the plugins and autocommands normally found in kickstart.nvim's `init.lua` split into their own files within subdirectories.

 ### My Tweaks

 For my config, I've taken the basic kickstart init.lua and pulled out all the plugins and autocommands into separate files.
 In the `lua/core/plugins` and `lua/core/autocommands` directories, you will see `_configure/` and `_disable/`.
-These are just easy was for me to setup or disable plugins/autocommands without having to:
+These are just easy ways for me to setup or disable plugins/autocommands without having to:
 ```sh
 return {